 The Teacher as...

-- Assessor : This role can be assumed formally - as when the teacher evaluates learners in a progress test - or informally - as when s/he responds to a learner's utterance with a "good" or a correction.
+- Assessor (or Evaluator) : This role can be assumed formally - as when the teacher evaluates learners in a progress test - or informally - as when s/he responds to a learner's utterance with a "good" or a correction.

 - Course evaluator : As the course progresses the teacher will be reflecting on how successful it is based on eg the learners' results in progress tests, their enjoyment of and belief in the usefulmess of the course demonstrated in feedback questionnaires, and other evidence including simple "gut reactions" to how each lesson went.
 The evidence gathered during the course can be used to make changes and improvements to the course plan as it is being taught and/or afterwards, before it is taught again.